odinzero/exchange/README.md

-1. file 'ExchangeTest' contains detailed explanations for processing buy and sell orders in method testSend().
+1. file 'test/ExchangeTest.java' contains detailed explanations for processing buy and sell orders in method testSend().

 2.  methods getHighestBuyPrice() getLowestSellPrice() should use RequestRejectedException;